 Opening Times: 8.30am-5.30pm.

-After lunch, it was time to head to my weekend accommodation in Ipoh Old Town (will write about the lovely guesthouse in my next post).
+After lunch, it was time to head to my weekend accommodation in Ipoh Old Town.
 En route, I couldn’t help making a quick stop for some dessert.

 Tau Fu Fa and Soya Bean